ImFenyx/Aleph-0-Project/README.md

 For now it's being done in a terminal, but I intend to recreate it in a GUI with explanations of the solution to the problem so as not only to show the answer, but also to teach how the solution works.

+**The project is only in Portuguese at the moment, but I intend to add the English language.**

 Functions done:
 - Drawing random numbers
 - Potentiation